ppizarror/pygame-menu/docs/_source/create_menu.rst

 On-close callback
 ^^^^^^^^^^^^^^^^^

-A callback can be defined using the ``onclose`` parameter.
+A callback can be defined using the ``onclose`` parameter, it will be called when the menu (end sub-menus) is closing.
 This parameter can take one of these two types of values:

  - a python callable object (a function, a method, a class, ...) that will be called without any arguments.